Smealm/hydra-launcher-stuff/README.md

 ---

 ### Planned Improvements
-- **Weekly refresh:** Re-fetch download links for games already in the JSON to prevent outdated or dead links from accumulating.
+- **Weekly refresh:** Re-fetch download links for games already in the JSON to prevent outdated or dead links from accumulating. (this has been implemented)

 ---